Where can I pay my water bill? Can I use my ATM or credit card to pay my water bill?

-Water and trash bills can be paid via U.S. mail, dropped in the white drop-off box in the Main Library parking lot off Mar Vista Street, paid in person at City Hall, or online.
+Water bills can be paid via U.S. mail, dropped in the white drop-off box in the Main Library parking lot off Mar Vista Street, paid in person at City Hall, or online.
 We accept payment by cash, check, debit or credit cards (Visa/MC only) if you pay in person.
 Public Works Customer Service Division can answer most of your questions about your service, and provide copies of your bills, please call (562) 567-9530 with questions.

 Will my trash be collected on holidays?